Predicates

 The ISO Prolog construct {}/1

-for representing the lambda free
+is used for representing the lambda-free

 variables as this representation is often associated with set